touying-typ/touying/themes/stargazer.typ

 /// Outline slide for the presentation.
 ///
-/// - `title` is the title of the outline.
+/// - title (string): is the title of the outline.
 Default is `utils.i18n-outline-title`.
 ///
-/// - `level` is the level of the outline.
+/// - level (int, none): is the level of the outline.
 Default is `none`.
 ///
-/// - `numbered` is whether the outline is numbered.
+/// - numbered (boolean): is whether the outline is numbered.
 Default is `true`.
 #let outline-slide(
   title: utils.i18n-outline-title,
   numbered: true,